Connecticut River: The flood of 1936

-In Springfield, Massachusetts, 5 sqmi, and 18 mi of streets, were flooded, and 20,000 people lost their homes.
+In Springfield, Massachusetts, 5 sqmi, and 18 mi of streets were flooded, and 20,000 people lost their homes.
 The city lost power, and nighttime looting caused the police to issue a "shoot on sight" edict; 800 National Guard troops were brought in to help maintain order.
-Rescue efforts using a flotilla of boats saved people trapped in upper stories of buildings, bringing them to local fraternal lodges, schools, churches and monasteries for lodging, medical care, and food.
-The American Red Cross and local, state and federal agencies, including the WPA and the CCC, contributed aid and manpower to the effort.
+Rescue efforts using a flotilla of boats saved people trapped in upper stories of buildings, bringing them to local fraternal lodges, schools, churches, and monasteries for lodging, medical care, and food.
+The American Red Cross and local, state, and federal agencies, including the WPA and the CCC, contributed aid and workforce to the effort.
 Flooding of roads isolated the city for a time.
-When the water receded, it left behind silt-caused mud which in places was 3 ft thick; the recovery effort in Springfield, at the height of the American Great Depression, took approximately a decade.
+When the water receded, it left behind silt-caused mud, which in places was 3 ft thick; the recovery effort in Springfield, at the height of the American Great Depression, took approximately a decade.

 Overall, the flood caused 171 deaths and US$500 million (US$ with inflation) in damages.
 Across the northeast, over 430,000 people were made homeless or destitute by flooding that year.

 The Connecticut River Flood Control Compact between the states of Connecticut, Massachusetts, New Hampshire, and Vermont was established in 1953 to help prevent serious flooding.